-Music scales are what create the special color of sound in a piece.
-A scale creates a particular mood; like happy or sad, “oriental” or “bluesy” for example.
+Music scales are what create the particular color of sound in a piece.
+A scale may create a mood, like happy or sad, oriental or bluesy, for example.

 In the musical traditions of the western hemisphere, the most common scales today are major and minor scales.
 But they are actually only two out of many, many other fantastic scales!

-Of course, all scales and modes can not be played on all instruments, because the scales may contain micro tones that might not be playable on a particular instrument like the piano for example.
+Of course, all scales and modes can not be played on all instruments.
+Because musical scales may contain microtones that might not be playable on a particular instrument like the piano, for example.

 Let's take a look at how a scale is built, and a few of the most common scale types in the western music tradition.